Oi!

-Oi! is a subgenre of punk rock that originated in the United Kingdom in the late 1970s.
-The music and its associated subculture had the goal of bringing together punks, skinheads, and other disaffected working-class youth.
-The movement was partly a response to the perception that many participants in the early punk rock scene were, in the words of The Business guitarist Steve Kent, "trendy university people using long words, trying to be artistic...and losing touch."
+Oi! (originally known as new punk or real punk) is a subgenre of punk rock that emerged in the United Kingdom, particularly the East End of London in the late 1970s and early 1980s.
+The music and its associated subculture aimed to unite punks, skinheads, and general disaffected working-class youth.

+The movement was partly a response to the perception that many participants in the early UK punk scene were, in the words of The Business guitarist Steve Kent, "trendy university people using long words, trying to be artistic... and losing touch."
+The movement was later associated with conservative ideologies.